Orlando Flat Fee Divorce Lawyer

 What if Your Divorce Becomes Contested After All?

-On the other hand, you may believe your divorce is uncontested until you discuss your case with an attorney.
+On the other hand, you may believe your divorce is uncontested until you discuss your case with an Orlando divorce lawyer.
 At that time, if you realize that your divorce has become more complex than you expected, you can apply your fee as a retainer for our divorce representation, with the understanding that additional hours will be billed accordingly.

 Perhaps you are unsure as to what is the best way to go about getting your divorce underway.
 We are prepared to explore your options in a personalized, detailed and informative initial consultation.
 Call us or fill out the web-form to the law offices of McMichen, Cinami & Demps in Orlando to learn how to get your flat fee divorce documents underway.
 Contact our office to discuss potential recovery of attorney fees in your family law matter in Florida.

 You can reach us by phone at (407) 898-2161 or by filling out our online contact form.